MoinDalvs/Time_Series_Forecasting_From_Scratch/README.md

 ![image](https://user-images.githubusercontent.com/99672298/183579676-93dd366e-a796-48e4-8d91-fc836d8bb583.png)

 **`SARIMAX`** builds on ARMA, and it can handle Seasonality, Integrates differencing into the model to remove trends, and allows for eXogenous regressors (i.e. predictive features other than the target variable being predicted; there is an important caveat that you must have the exogenous regressor for the period that will be predicted).

+Designed and developed as a beautiful extension to the ARIMA, SARIMAX or, Seasonal Auto-Regressive Integrated Moving Average with eXogenous factors is a better player than ARIMA in case of highly seasonal time series.
+There are 4 seasonal components that SARIMAX takes into account.

+They are -

+ 1. Seasonal Autoregressive Component

+ 2. Seasonal Moving Average Component

+ 3. Seasonal Integrity Order Component

+ 4. Seasonal Periodicity

 **`FBProphet`** is a time series forecasting library released by Facebook.
 It is easier to implement and tune with more approachable and intuitive parameters and customizations.
 The API is also more similar to scikit-learn that the StatsModels models discussed previously.
 It is based on an additive regression model, which is built up from multiple regression models for various time series decomposed from the original one.
 Its core formulation has 4 separate components to address the time series’ overall trend, weekly seasonality, annual seasonality and holiday behavior (i.e. atypical days).